gnosis/dx-docs/source/community-resources.md

 #### Developer Incentivisation

 The DutchX protocol provides a lot of cool features and intrinsic motivation for traders, devs and projects to be integrating.
 However, to kick-start, we are not only taking part in [hackathons](https://dutchx.readthedocs.io/en/latest/hackathons.html), we have also developed a few incentive programs.
 Check out:
-- Bounties on Gitcoin (link to follow shortly)
+- [Bounties on Gitcoin](https://gitcoin.co/profile/GnosisEcosystemFund) - note that only some are DutchX related.
 - [The Gnosis Ecosystem Fund](https://github.com/gnosis/Gnosis-Ecosystem-Fund)

 #### Blog Posts